Ten of The Most Beautiful Places To See in Sicily

 The town is also home to the international festival of culture and gastronomy of the Mediterranean, “Cous Cous Fest” which is a culinary competition for eight chefs from around the world.
 During May, they hold the “International Kite Festival” along the beach and in July, the “Summer Music Festival” which focuses on Music and Entertainment.

 The Valle dei Templi (Valley of the Temples)

-If you’re fascinated with things related to ancient civilization, go to the Valley of the Temples.
+If you’re fascinated with things related to an ancient civilization, go to the Valley of the Temples.
 Archaeologist Domenico Antonio Lo Faso Pietrasanta (1783-1863) who was also the Duke of Serradifalco from 1809-1812 was responsible for the preservation of the temples.
 The Valley of the Temples is the largest archaeological site in the world.

 There are seven temple remains in the valley which used ancient Greek architecture.
-These are the temples of Concordia, Juno, Heracles, Olympian Zeus, Castor and Pollux, Vulcan and Temple of Asclepius, all of which are reminiscent of the world before us.
+These are the temples of Concordia, Juno, Heracles, Olympian Zeus, Castor and Pollux, Vulcan, and Temple of Asclepius, all of which are reminiscent of the world before us.

 The Italian Catholic Archdiocese of Monreale

 The Italian Catholic Archdiocese of Monreale is now Suffragan of the Archdiocese of Palermo.
 It was affirmed the Abbey of Monreale in 1174.
 It became a metropolitan see for the diocese of Catania and diocese of Siracusa on February 2, 1183, with the assistance of Bull Licet Dominus of Pope Lucius III.